forrestburton/git-script/README.md

 This script generates a directed acyclic graph (DAG) based off the commits of a git repository.
 Each commit is treated as a vertex. <br/>

-Script implements bread-first search, depth-first search, recursion, as well as a topological sorting algorithm
+Script implements bread-first search, recursion, as well as a topological sorting algorithm using depth-first search

 Tasks in this script <br/>
 1: Discover the .git directory  <br/>